Frequently Asked Questions

 Is Peconic Landing offering tours?

 Yes!
-While walk-ins are not accepted at this time, our team of dedicated retirement counselors are ready to hop on a phone or video call with you to discuss your current lifestyle and your goals for the future.
+Our team of dedicated retirement counselors are ready to hop on a phone or video call with you to discuss your current lifestyle and your goals for the future.
 In an effort to prevent the spread of COVID-19, we are now offering virtual tours for all available units.
 If you’d like to visit campus, you may make an appointment to tour the campus grounds, as well as designated cottages or apartments that may be right for you.
-At this time, no visitors are allowed in the community center or health center, and strict safety protocols must be followed for all visits.
-To speak with one of our retirement counselors, please call 631-592-8242 or email email@example.com.
+At this time, no access to the community center and health center are still limited, and strict safety protocols must be followed for all visits.
+To speak with one of our retirement counselors, please call 631-592-8242 or email firstname.lastname@example.org.

 Is Peconic Landing accepting move-ins?

 Yes!
 With new safety protocols in place, we are excited to welcome members into their new homes during this unique time.

 What preventative measures does Peconic Landing have in place?